 Maps are information too.
 Usually your local government or tax authority will help you by providing certain kinds of maps, but consider inexpensive and free sources that are independent of government too.
-For example, you could map using balloons if you have a temporary damage or opportunity kind of situation (tornado, oil spill, wildflowers) to map.
+For example, you could map using balloons or drones if you have a temporary damage or opportunity kind of situation (tornado, oil spill, wildflowers) to map.
 You can obtain quick, useful maps complete with aerial photos at varying scales using an Internet-based service such as Google Earth.
 Mapping apps can allow you to zoom in to the proper scale and your own maps, and also to see satellite imagery.

 You can do this; you do it all the time at your house.
 You lay out all your bills and all your pay stubs and figure out what it all means to you.
 It's the same with the community planning process.
 So you have 72.6% of the homes occupied by owners.
 What does that mean to you, if anything?